-Brazil heads the soccer World Cup odds for the 2022 finals in Qatar following the draw Friday for the first group stages.
+Brazil still heads the soccer World Cup odds for the 2022 finals in Qatar with just days until the biggest tournament of all gets way in the Middle East.

-The USMNT (+10000 or bet $100 to win $10,000) meanwhile faces some familiar foes in the shape of England and Iran, who will join it in Group B. The final spot will be taken by Wales, Scotland or Ukraine following playoffs to determine who makes the finals.
+The USMNT (+15000 or bet $100 to win $15,000) meanwhile faces some familiar foes in the shape of England and Iran and Wales in Group B.

-Mexico is the same +10000 odds as the U.S. after El Tri was handed a tough assignment in Group C with Lionel Messi’s Argentina, Robert Lewandowski’s Poland and Saudi Arabia.
+Mexico is also +15000 odds after El Tri was handed a tough assignment in Group C with Lionel Messi’s Argentina, Robert Lewandowski’s Poland and Saudi Arabia.

 Missing from the draw of course was Italy, which suffered a shock elimination at the hands of North Macedonia.